Education Research Current About VU Amsterdam NL

 A theoretical basis for understanding Peace, Trauma and Religion

-You will gain a theoretical basis of this broad topic through modules focusing on:
+You will gain a theoretical basis of these interrelated topics through modules focusing on:

-• the theological and interreligious interpretations of peace and justice;
+• theological and interreligious interpretations of peace and justice;

-• process of reconciliation as seen from a religious perspective;
+• processes of reconciliation as seen from a religious perspective;

 • religion in the public domain.

-You will explore and discuss scientific research in the fields of religion, violence, trauma and reconciliation from disciplines such as (Peace-) Theology and Ethics, Islam Studies, Psychology and Practical Theology.
+You will explore and discuss scientific research in the fields of religion, violence, trauma, transitional justice and reconciliation from disciplines such as (Peace-) Theology and Ethics, Islam Studies, Psychology and Practical Theology.

 Your study year may start with a summer school (to be announced) in the first week of the academic year (to be announced).